ShannaChang/FiveInRow/README.md

    ```

 ### Question need to figure out
-   Q1: What kind of ability do you think a successful A.I. must have? <\br >
+* Q1: What kind of ability do you think a successful A.I. must have?
-   Q2: How to apply monad to our project?
+* Q2: How to apply monad to our project?